Become a Member

 CCPA is a national bilingual professional organization dedicated to serving the interests of Canadian counsellors and psychotherapists who work in many diverse fields of education, employment and career development, social work, business, industry, mental health, public service agencies, government and private practice.

-Certification with CCPA is different from membership with CCPA.
+A membership with CCPA is different from certification with CCPA

 Why should I become a member?

 CCPA developed the Canadian Certified Counsellor (CCC) certification process, available only to qualified Professional members, to promote professional accountability and visibility.
 Certification identifies to the public and professional peers those counsellors who have met specific professional standards.
 We offer members who have their CCC the opportunity to be part of our Directory of Certified Members.

 We offer professional members, who hold the CCC certification and to Student members enrolled in a Masters degree program in Counselling, exclusively for coverage during their practicum, a comprehensive professional liability insurance policy at low cost.
 CCPA’s partnership with The Personal entitles you to exclusive benefits on home and auto group insurance.